Adam Thomas

-Adam Thomas (born 11 August 1988) is an English actor, known for his roles as Donte Charles in the BBC One school-based drama series Waterloo Road (2006–2009, 2023–present) and Adam Barton in the ITV soap opera Emmerdale (2009–2018).
+Adam Gordon Thomas (born 11 August 1988) is an English actor, known for his roles as Donte Charles in the BBC One school-based drama series Waterloo Road (2006–2009, 2023–present) and Adam Barton in the ITV soap opera Emmerdale (2009–2018).
+He has also appeared as a contestant on I'm a Celebrity...Get Me Out of Here!
+(2016) and Strictly Come Dancing (2023).

 Early life

 Adam Gordon Thomas was born on 11 August 1988 in Salford, Greater Manchester, England.
 He is the twin brother of Scott Thomas, who appeared in Love Island in 2016 and the younger brother of Coronation Street actor Ryan Thomas.
 He is of English, Indian and Caribbean heritage.
+His paternal grandfather is from Mumbai, India, and emigrated to Manchester, England, in 1947.
+His paternal great-grandmother was a West Indian who had Caribbean ancestry.

 Career

-2002-2008

 Thomas began his television career in 2002 with a guest appearance on the BBC daytime soap opera Doctors.
 It was another four years before Thomas launched to fame in his breakthrough role as Donte Charles in the BBC One school-based drama series Waterloo Road of which he was an original cast member upon its inception in 2006 until 2009.
 The role of Donte led Thomas to enjoy guest appearances in popular hospital drama Casualty in 2008 in which he played a boxer, as well as a second appearance in Doctors in 2007.
 He also appeared as himself on ITV gameshow All Star Family Fortunes alongside his older brother and fellow actor Ryan, who played Jason Grimshaw in the soap opera, Coronation Street.

-2009-2019

 Following his departure from Waterloo Road in 2009, Thomas signed on for his third appearance on daytime soap Doctors, this time playing a character called Ben Hamilton.
 The episode aired on 26 May 2009.
 It was announced on 21 May 2009 that Thomas had landed the role of Adam Barton in the long-running ITV soap opera, Emmerdale, and would appear on screens from July 2009.
 Thomas left Emmerdale in early 2018.
 In November and December 2016, Thomas was a contestant on the sixteenth series of I'm a Celebrity...Get Me Out of Here! and finished in third place.
 He became a property executive for the Kamani Property Group in 2018 alongside former Emmerdale co-star Marc Silcock.
+Adam also made his stage debut in 2018 when he appeared as The Hollywood Producer from 31 October to 4 November when Nativity!
+The Musical toured to Liverpool.
 In February 2019, he portrayed the role of Rob in an episode of the BBC drama Moving On.
 On 19 October 2019, it was announced that Thomas would be co-hosting I'm a Celebrity: Extra Camp.
 In September 2019, Thomas opened a bar/restaurant with his school friend, Scott Graham.
-The restaurant, named The Spinn was situated in Gatley, Stockport.
-In spite of numerous efforts by Thomas to maintain popularity (including, but not limited to a large billboard situated in Ancoats) The Spinn has since closed down.
-It is speculated that the closure was related to lack of business, or Thomas' historic and publicly documented alcoholism, with him resigning as director of the limited company as early as mid-2022.
+The restaurant, named The Spinn, was situated in Gatley, Stockport, but it later closed.
+Thomas's historic and publicly documented alcoholism led to him resigning as director of the limited company as early as mid-2022.